anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 - Fixed shadows cutting of when viewing a large list of games (after searching or clicking "See all")
 ## Banned page changes
 - Got banned and fixed the buttons there.
 Made them look like IE 11.
 [Reference image](https://i.ibb.co/DGfy6xM/3917e9527abcdee0387d51e0c6f773c20a9350d0.jpg) If anyone out there wants to know how to get it just save the page (Ctrl + S) then select the id from there.
 In my case it was button#reactivate-button.
+## 404 page fixes
+- Fixed the button colors and size.
 ### Known bugs
 - FIXED: When on the develop page, for some unknown reason, random things start to glitch out, like the gray highlights over the Games, Catalog, etc., clipping outside of the header when hovering.
 Some other elements break, such as the box-radius rule on the chat bar.
 - FIXED: Different font when searching for friends.